Ascensão: Cover and title

 The cover is a picture by Victor Balde taken in November 2019 and depicting Ana Francisco and Carolina Antônio, two women from Meconta, Mozambique, holding machetes, holding hands and protecting a child.
 The image is part of the collection "Lute como uma moçambicana" (Fight like a Mozambican woman), by the brand Com Respeito, and is inspired by the works of Giovanni Marrozzini.
 Deckdisc acquired the rights of the picture from Balde, who gave all proceedings to the depicted pair.

 The title that was originally thought was Ascensão do Império Preto (Rise of the Black Empire), but the band shortened it to Ascensão (Rise) because they felt the previous name excluded other victims of prejudice, such as women and the LGBTQIA+ population.

-According to bassist Charles da Gama, Ascensão "speaks of many matters and of the rise not only of the black people, but the rise of any person that wants to relate, regardless of skin color, gender, religion, of the rise of all people who are really being opressed in Brazil and in the world over".
+According to bassist Charles da Gama, Ascensão "speaks of many matters and of the rise not only of the black people, but the rise of any person that wants to relate, regardless of skin color, gender, religion, of the rise of all people who are really being oppressed in Brazil and in the world over".